odin-delrio/statistics-challenge/README.md

 Code is developed following the ports & adapters architecture (AKA hexagonal).

 By doing this, all the business logic happens in the application and domain layer.
-No infrastructure details are written there (framework, serialization stuff like @JsonPropertiy annotations), so, updating or even changing framework is possible.
+No infrastructure details are written outside there (framework, serialization stuff like `@JsonProperty` annotations), so, updating or even changing framework is possible.

+Also, every entity and value object in this project are immutable, each update/merge operation returns a new instance.
+This desing is very friendly with the thread safe requirement.

 ##### Application
 This is the entry point, where [all the available use cases](src/main/java/org/odin/challenge/statistics/application) of this application are located.